Dyalog/Jarvis/docs/json.md

-**Jarvis**'s JSON paradigm was developed to make it easy to expose the functionality of your APL application as a web service.
+Jarvis's JSON paradigm was developed to make it easy to expose the functionality of your APL application as a web service.
 The endpoints of your service are simply APL functions that take an array as a right argument and return an error as a result.
-## How **Jarvis**'s JSON mode works
+## How Jarvis's JSON mode works
 ### You write an APL function for each endpoint of your service
 Each endpoint function should at a minimum take an APL array as a right argument and return an APL array as its result.
 The name of the endpoint is the name of your function - so, it's best to not use characters in your endpoint function names that aren't easily supported in URLs.
 Your functions should reside in the namespace specified by [`CodeLocation]